tueimage/8qa01/tips_assignment_intermediate.md

 * The goal of this assignment is to get feedback on your plans, there is no grade.

-* Hand in both parts of the assignment on Canvas
+* Hand in both parts of the assignment in a ZIP file via Canvas